 Methodological issues need to be considered carefully if research on persons with hidden mobility disabilities is to be useful and relevant.
-Below is a discussion of the most common methodological issues and how they might be addressed.
+Below is a discussion of the most common methodological issues, in addition to the most relevant survey question listed under Research, and how they might be addressed.

 Defining Hidden Mobility Disabilities